prasadtalasila/TransportScheduler/README.md

 # TS

 TransportScheduler using GenStateMachine for station FSM and GenServer for IPC.
+Edeliver using Exrm for building releases and deployment.

 ## Installation